CYCLONE KENNETH SMASHES INTO DEVASTATED SOUTHEASTERN AFRICA

 As in any crisis, children and families with a disability are the most vulnerable.SAVE LIVES NOW

-Emergency workers are saying this is the most destructive flooding in decades.
+Emergency workers, already rushing aid to desperate families, are bracing for the rain.
+They are saying this is the most destructive flooding in decades.

 “This is a storm unlike anything I have seen before”– Peter M.G.
 Ngomwa, MACOHA Director, Malawi